Here's How Your Trade Freshpet Inc. (FRPT) Aggressively Right Now

 Atlantic Equities gave a rating of “Neutral” to FRPT, setting the target price at $70 in the report published on May 20th of the current year.

-Volatility was left at 6.31%, however, over the last 30 days, the volatility rate increased by 8.70%, as shares sank -3.87% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.72% lower at present.
+Volatility was left at 6.89%, however, over the last 30 days, the volatility rate increased by 11.58%, as shares surge +3.27% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.30% upper at present.

 Insider Trading